What are the Best Lyme Disease Tests for you?

 Conclusion

-One of the biggest take-home points is the importance of being a self-advocate when it comes to Lyme Disease testing.
-Remember most doctors are not well-versed in truly understanding Lyme Disease Testing.
-And even fewer are versed on the number of symptoms and complications that can occur from Lyme Disease.
+One of the most significant take-home points is the importance of being a self-advocate regarding Lyme Disease testing.
+Remember, most doctors are not well-versed in truly understanding Lyme Disease Testing and even fewer are versed in the number of symptoms and complications that can occur from Lyme Disease.

-Often times people think that if they did not have a bullseye rash and a fever they are fine, but left untreated, Lyme Disease and other tickborne infections can cause a wide variety of neurological, cognitive, cardiac, and inflammatory processes.
+Often, people think that if they do not have a bullseye rash and a fever, they are fine but left untreated, Lyme Disease and other tickborne infections can cause a wide variety of neurological, cognitive, cardiac, and inflammatory processes.
 Many people are told that everything is normal with them when they know something is wrong because, with Lyme Disease, standard tests look normal most of the time.
-People are often told they are crazy and that it must be in their heads because common tests fail to elicit the underlying true problem.
+People are often told they are crazy and that it must be in their heads because standard tests fail to elicit the underlying actual problem.

 References: